ivangeorgiev/django-api-practice/README.md

     assert response.data['email'] == 'ivan.georgiev@mail.com'
 ```

 `import pytest` is necessary for the `django_db` mark.
 The `django_db` mark is provided by the `pytest-django` plugin.
-It causes the Django database to be initialized before calling the test case.
+It causes the Django database to be initialized and migrated before calling the test case.
+For more info refer to [`pytest-django` documentation](https://pytest-django.readthedocs.io/en/latest/helpers.html#pytest-mark-django-db-request-database-access).

 #### Test Case: Read non-existent user